Title: The Air That Angels Breathe

 “I can put them away if they bother you.”

-“No,” Rodney shook his head.
-“You don’t have to hide them from me.”
+“No.” Rodney shook his head.
+“You don’t have to hide anything from me.”
 He paused and took a deep breath.
 “You’re not an asshole.”

 “Yeah?”
 Rodney questioned.

 “God, yes.”
 John shuddered and tilted his head just a little so he could kiss Rodney’s mouth.
 The kiss was soft, exploring, and they both pulled away from it sighing.

 “Let’s get you out of these jeans,” Rodney murmured as he worked one hand through the buttons.
 “Commando, Colonel?”

 John grinned.
 “When I was little—I would fly naked.
 It drove my father crazy.”

 “I’m sure you had a sound reason,” Rodney responded and grinned when John shifted off his lap and took off the jeans with the kind of casual grace he’d never master in a million years.
 He quickly pulled off his t-shirt and shoved his track pants and boxers down and off.
 John tossed him a small bottle of lube from his jeans pocket, and his dick jerked a little as he caught it.
 “Jesus.”

 “Well, birds don’t wear clothes.”
 John settled back into McKay’s lap with a little sigh and groaned against McKay’s mouth when Rodney immediately pulled him as close as possible.
 “You did put the privacy lock on your door, right?”

 “Yeah.”
 Rodney ran his fingers over John’s thighs and cupped his ass.
 “This okay?”